 In the old magistrate’s room and council chamber, a frame was installed above the stage to create the much smaller second auditorium in 1989.
 The wooden panelling around the walls – dating from 1905 and painted with the names of Folkestone past mayors and dignitaries – was preserved as a feature of the auditorium.
 The chamber’s balcony was sectioned off to create a tiny projection box.

-Completed in 1990, the cinema’s entrance was recessed in an arched alcove at the front of the building.
-The entrance archway originally led to a passage running from Guildhall Street to the Market Square at the rear of the building, but this had been blocked off by a new lift shaft and staircase leading to the upper floors, constructed after the building was sold in the 1980s.
+The logo was painted above the doors at the cinema’s entrance, which was recessed inside an arched alcove at the front of the building.
+The archway originally led to a passage running from Guildhall Street to the Market Square at the rear of the building, but this had been blocked off by a new staircase leading to the upper floors, constructed after the building was sold in the 1980s.

 The doors were painted gloss black and white, with the cinema’s name in silver lettering on the glass.
 Two poster frames to the left of the doors announced the current films, and information boards inside the entrance displayed programme information and ticket prices.

 The cinema hosted a preview night for invited guests at 7.30pm on Saturday 21st April 1990.
 Manager Ian Luck and assistant manager Nick Prince were in charge.
 Ian Luck remembers last-minute building works were overrunning on the day: “They were still screwing the door handles on just before we let everyone in!”

 The Silver Screen Cinema opened to the public at 1.45pm on Sunday the 22nd April 1990.
 To celebrate the opening, the first adult to purchase a ticket was given a bottle of wine, and the first five children in the queue were each given a box of sweets.
 The first films to show were the cold war thriller The Hunt for Red October and the family sci-fi adventure Honey, I Shrunk the Kids.